mdavis-xyz/mdavis.xyz/pages/paragraphiser/content.md

 It also checks whether that comment was down-voted below 0.
 If that happens, it sends me an email.

+The exact metric this bot uses to decide whether to comment on a post is the number of characters in the longest paragraph.
+This requires a little bit of effort to calculate, because Reddit comments are written in Markdown.
+Text separated by a single newline character gets rendered as the same paragraph.
+My code needs to ignore single newline characters, and instead check for when there are 2 or more.
+I have come across posts where someone used a non-standard whitespace character to break lines.
+My bot needs to account for that.
+Similarly, my bot parses Markdown lists.
+If a post contains a list (numbered or not), it may contain many characters which are not separated by 2 or more newline characters.
+However lists do not look like a daunting wall of text.
+So my bot counts each list item as a separate paragraph.

 ### Tooling and Infrastructure